Moneyhub review – is it worth the subscription fee?

 What is Moneyhub?

-Moneyhub* is a money management app that uses open banking to combine information from all of your bank accounts, savings accounts, credit cards and investments.
+Moneyhub* is a money management app that uses open banking to combine information from all of your bank accounts, savings accounts, credit cards, pensions, investments and mortgages.
 Moneyhub Enterprise, the fintech firm behind the Moneyhub app was launched in 2013 and provides financial management solutions to individuals, financial professionals and enterprises.

 Moneyhub key features

-• See all of your accounts in one place - including credit cards, bank accounts, investments, savings and borrowing
+- See all of your accounts in one place – including credit cards, bank accounts, pensions, investments, savings and borrowing (such as your mortgage)

 How does Moneyhub work?